srevinsaju/guiscrcpy/README.md

 To use toolkit (on Linux only), run:
 `sudo apt install wmctrl xdotool`

 ## Issues
 There are problems with the toolkit in executing certain functions like HOME key and BACK key.
 I am not able to solve this on Linux because of the Xlib Graphics manager.
 On Windows, it should work properly, but however, this hasn't been tested so far.
 I would like to know the results on [srevin03@gmail.com](srevin03@gmail.com)

+## Why GUIscrcPy?

+I had Python as a subject for Class XI, so as a part of it's advanced learning experience, and because of my daily use of scrcpy, wanted to integrate GUI into the CLIbased app!!
+**GUI** stands for Graphical User Interface, and **Py** is not inherited from scrc<b>py</b> but rather from <b>Py</b> for Python

 ## Future Releases
 Surely, this is an initial build with great scope of improvement.
 Compared to paid Screen Mirroring software, scrcpy gives